hamptonhangingpork/shopify_checkout_bot/README.md

 * PRODUCT_KW (list) - Keywords related to the item that the script will check from the list of URLS in Collection Page.
 Multiple keyword matching is supported. (ex. ["conway"], ["conway", "goat"])
 * SLEEP_TIMER (int) - Wait time before script executes another check of the store.
 * QUANTITY (str) - Number of copies to be checked out
-* CHECKOUT (bool) - Set to 'true' to enable checkout function
+* CHECKOUT (bool) - Set to true to enable checkout function.
-* AUTOPAY (bool) - Set to 'true' to enable auto checkout of order
+* AUTOPAY (bool) - Set to true to enable auto checkout of order.

 CHECKOUT
 * EMAIL (str) - Email address